-Avast Business Antivirus Pro Plus is a strong product aimed at the small to medium-sized business looking for a solution that requires no onsite server component.
+Avast Business Antivirus Pro Plus is a strong cloud-based product aimed at the small to medium-sized business.
 The UI is clear and clean, and the defaults are sensible for the smaller organisation.
 A non-technical user should not have any problems deploying this and keeping track of events.
 It's probably aimed more at the smaller end of the organisational size.
 However, it still has grouping and profile capabilities to protect the larger estates.
-The product was liked as a straightforward platform.
+We liked the straightforward nature of the platform.

-Avast Business Antivirus Pro Plus uses a cloud-based console to manage endpoint protection solutions.
+Avast Business Antivirus Pro Plus uses a cloud-based console to manage the endpoint software.
 The product protects Windows clients, Windows servers and macOS devices.
-Features include automatic software updates, data shredding, Exchange and SharePoint security, and data and identity protection.
+Windows client features include anti-spam, data shredding, a VPN, and data & identity protection.
+Exchange and SharePoint security are provided for Windows Server.
+A patch management feature is included for all Windows computers.
+However, automatic installation of patches requires an Avast Patch Management licence.